Over 35 years ago…

 Capobianco Family Foundation

-Dr. and Mrs. G. Costacurta
+Dr. And Mrs. G Costacurta

-Lehigh Valley Health Network
+Lehigh Valley Health Network/Jefferson

 One Financial Services

-Our Lady of Lebanon Maronite Church
+Our Lady of Lebanon Church

-Sterner Family
+Steve Sterner

 -